Case report: hepatic steatosis (fatty liver) in a rabbit

 Thank you

-The liver is one of the biggest organs in the rabbits.
-It plays an important role in the metabolism of energy by processing nutrients, burning fats, in filtering blood from the digestive system, and in the detoxification of molecules that may damage the body tissues.
+The liver is one of the largest organs in the rabbit.
+It plays an essential role in the body's energy metabolism by processing nutrients, burning fat, filtering blood from the digestive system, and detoxifying molecules that may cause harm to body tissues.

 with permission, MediRabbit.com